KTFK-DT

 KTFK-DT (channel 64) is a television station licensed to Stockton, California, United States, broadcasting the Spanish-language UniMás network to the Sacramento area.
-It is owned and operated by TelevisaUnivision USA alongside Modesto-licensed Univision outlet KUVS-DT, channel 19 (and its Sacramento-based translator KEZT-CD, channel 23).
-Both stations share studios on Arden Way near Cal Expo in Sacramento, while KTFK's transmitter is located near Walnut Grove, California.
+It is owned and operated by TelevisaUnivision alongside Modesto-licensed Univision outlet KUVS-DT, channel 19 (and its Sacramento-based translator KEZT-CD, channel 23).
+The two stations share studios on Arden Way near Cal Expo in Sacramento; KTFK's transmitter is located near Walnut Grove, California.

 History

 The station first signed on the air on November 12, 1987, as KFTL, operating as an independent station; it was founded and owned by Family Radio, a non-profit organization headed by Harold Camping that ran traditional non-commercial Christian radio stations and over the years taught conservative Calvinistic reformed Christian theology.

 Because of the lack of available programming from the syndication market that complies with Family Radio's programming philosophy, KFTL instead ran religious programming about six hours a day, with programming from the Home Shopping Network filling the remainder of the schedule.

 In the late 1990s, it began running a few hours of public domain movies and sitcoms each day.
 Family Radio never grew into television as planned; as a result, the organization sold KFTL in 2003 to Univision Communications, which turned it into a Spanish-language station as an owned-and-operated station of Telefutura (which was relaunched as UniMás in January 2013).
 The station also modified its call letters to KTFK.
 As a result, KTFK became the fourth station in the Sacramento market overall to be owned and operated by its affiliated network.

 Family Radio later bought a San Francisco low-power station, K30BI, which now carries the call letters KCNZ-CD.
 Initially, KCNZ-CD was reprogrammed and carried similar programming to that which aired on the former KFTL.